How Corruption Dictates the Practice of Medicine

 The only exception I know of occurred when the Lyme community sued the Infectious Disease Society of America (which has also published widely cited COVID treatment guidelines I and others strongly disagree with).
 The lawsuit challenged IDSA’s guidelines that argued against the use of antibiotics for chronic Lyme disease, which was frequently being used by insurers to deny payment for those treatments and as a basis for authorities to crack down on those treatments being administered in private practice.

 •Many people can only afford medical care covered by their insurance.
 In most cases, insurance will only pay for treatments supported by guideline committees and forces providers to spend most of their time fulfilling requirements of the insurance companies rather than treating patients.
-As you would imagine, significant conflicts of interest exist between hospital systems, pharmaceutical companies and insurance companies (for example they often share board members), which further incentivizes specific therapeutic approaches.
+As you would imagine, significant financial entanglements exist between hospital systems, pharmaceutical companies and insurance companies (for example they often share interlocking board members), which further incentivizes specific therapeutic approaches.

 The insurance dynamic creates the unfortunate situation where many people who need help for a condition must depend on word of mouth to identify a physician outside the insurance system who they have to pay for out of pocket.
-Provided they find the right physician and can afford their care (each of which is often not the case), these individuals others often get well.
+Provided they find the right physician and can afford their care (each of which is often not the case), these individuals often are able to recover from their illness.

 •Reciprocally, insurance companies will often pressure health care providers to perform certain services for each patient that “improve quality of care.”
 If you follow those suggestions (which frequently results in most of the visit being taken up to do so), you are paid more by the insurance companies.
 Since everyone in health care is tight on money, those incentives result in significant pressure being put on physicians from their administrators to follow those suggestions.